downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 Descrição

 The function first replaces _, - and + with a dot . in the version strings and also inserts dots . before and after any non number so that for example '4.3.2RC1' becomes '4.3.2.RC.1'.
-Then it splits the results like if you were using explode('.', $ver).
 Then it compares the parts starting from left to right.
 If a part contains special version strings these are handled in the following order: any string not found in this list < dev < alpha = a < beta = b < RC = rc < # < pl = p.
 This way not only versions with different levels like '4.1' and '4.1.2' can be compared but also any PHP specific version containing development state.

 Parâmetros